The Mother's International School

 The Mother's International School (MIS) is a private secondary school in New Delhi, India.
 It is an establishment of the Sri Aurobindo Education Society, an agency of the Sri Aurobindo Ashram.
 It shares its campus with the New Delhi branch of the Ashram.
 The school is an English-medium co-educational institution affiliated to the Central Board of Secondary Education (CBSE).

 In 2001, Outlook's "C-Fore Best School Survey" had ranked MIS as the best school in Delhi.
-It won News Wiz 2018 Episode 7.

-The school shares a campus with other institutions including the alternative education school, Mirambika.
-Mirambika and The Mother's International often collaborate to celebrate certain events like Mirra Alfassa's birthday.
-The schools share the same sports ground on campus.
-The campus also hosts a bakery, iron-work unit, wood-work unit, candle-making and handmade paper unit, vocational training centre, and book store.
-The school also has a "Pre-Primary Wing" after the closing of Mira Nursery.

-History

-The school was founded on 23 April 1956 by the founders Mr Surendra Jauhar and Mr Nathaniel Pearson, with the blessings of The Mother, Mirra Alfassa, a spiritualist, the spiritual partner and collaborator of Aurobindo.

-The school's motto "More True, Forever More True" was given by the Mirra Alfassa and the school's emblem portrays a bird in flight rising towards heaven.
+The school's motto "More True, Forever More True" was given by Mirra Alfassa and the school's emblem portrays a bird in flight rising towards heaven.
 When asked about the date of the school's opening, the Mother replied "23456".
 And as the only possible date was 23 April 1956, it was this day that the school first opened.

 When the school started out, a batch (or a grade) was of about 15 children, but today a batch has 180 students.
 The school has three wings, the Pre-Primary, Primary and Secondary.

+The school offers education from pre-primary to senior secondary level (nursery to class XII).